Just like TrueFire, another long-time veteran in the online guitar space, Guitar Tricks, has been helping guitar players around the world since 1998!

 Monthly Subscription Plans

-If you want to try out the platform before committing to a full subscription, it’s better to go with the full-access $19.95 per month plan.
+If you want to try out the platform before committing to a full subscription (use the code SAVE20 for a 20% discount!), it’s better to go with the full-access $19.95 per month plan.

 You get access to all the standard content on the site and are covered by the 60-day money-back guarantee.
 But bear in mind that the $19.99 is variable in regards to your location of payment.